 Excellence in Our Work: Whether with people or products, we seek quality outcomes

-Originally conceived in 2014, our first year saw us attempt to launch and build a variety of our own social enterprises to create jobs in our community.
+Originally conceived in 2014 as a program of Mile High Ministries, our first year saw us launch and build a variety of our own social enterprises to create jobs in our community.
 We delivered water, made soap, catered events and even made dog beds.
 We learned a lot, but ultimately chose scrap those ideas.

 Today the answer to our original question, “how can we have the greatest impact through employment for marginalized jobseekers in our community?” looks a bit different.

 We believe the best approach to creating the greatest number of jobs is through focusing on one part of the supply chain - manufacturing.
 A small business seeking to scale may not be ready to hire a full-time employee or a larger business may need to supplement in-house production.
 That is where the Mile High WorkShop comes in.
 Instead of asking "what can we build?", we're now more interested in "who can we collaborate with?".
 In our eyes, it's the definition of a win / win / win scenario.